jhungerman/OM596CapstoneRep/ProcessNotes2.md

 - Remove records where Building Type is Commercial
 - Remove all sales records for mobile/manufactured housing as not in our business scope

+## Property Data Prep
+- Remove all records of vacant land

 ## Sub Area Detail Prep
 - Remove all data where area = Null
 - Need to transpose data, so that each row is a unique record
 ### Transpose Data
 - Add variable AccCardSub to make each row unique
+- Remove spaces from Sub Area names
 - Use nested formulas to transpose data to new variable columns for sketched and finished area